-1906 2012
+1906 2015

-Membership-Approximately 200 members from a six-state territory- Alabama, Florida, Georgia, Louisiana, Mississippi, Tennessee Approximately 10,000 members from a territory comprised of Alabama, Arkansas, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia and all across the continental U.S.
+Membership-Approximately 200 members from a six-state territory- Alabama, Florida, Georgia, Louisiana, Mississippi, Tennessee Approximately 5,000 members from a territory comprised of Alabama, Arkansas, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia and all across the continental U.S.

 Annual Dues-\$2 \$295

 Publications-None Southern Medical Journal

-Assets-Just some dedicated physicians A growing roster of dedicated physicians, an Annual Conference unparalleled for their scientific sessions, its publications, and SMA Services, Inc., a wholly owned for profit subsidiary providing services to SMA and members, are but a few of the Association's assets today.
+Assets-Just some dedicated physicians A growing roster of dedicated physicians, an Annual Conference unparalleled for its scientific sessions, a monthly publication, and SMA Services, Inc., a wholly owned for profit subsidiary providing services to SMA and members, are but a few of the Association's assets today.